Inside Panther Athletics

 Parish provides a “Sports Fellowship” approach for our Lower School and early Middle School Athletics.
 The purpose is to ensure that parents are informed of the opportunities for their children to participate on a grade-level sports team and for all those who accept the invitation, finding (or forming, if needed) a team on which to play.
 When creating new teams, Sports Fellowship facilitates the formation; however, parent volunteer coaches are a requirement for a team to organize.
 These teams provide a full participation and fun approach for our students.
 The student will receive basic instruction and gain general game knowledge.

 ParishEXTEND Athletic Academy is a partnership between Athletics and ParishEXTEND with a common goal to offer a comprehensive catalog of sports specific program opportunities dedicated to developing Parish's young athletes.
 Participants in these programs are trained by Parish or Parish-approved coaches according to Parish's coaching philosophies and methods which will help prepare athletes for future participation in junior varsity or varsity athletics.
 Opportunities vary by sport and age group and may include weekly classes, private team coaching, skills and coaching clinics, tournaments and more.
-Sports currently offered through the Athletic Academy include Baseball, Basketball, Lacrosse and Soccer.
+Sports currently offered through the Athletic Academy include Baseball, Basketball, Cheerleading, Football, Lacrosse, Soccer and Speed & Agility.